varqa-abyaneh/Papers/Paper_1/README.md

 Create a Virtual Environment and install the requirements:
 `pip install -r requirements.txt`

+For graph output you'll need to install a backend, for exmaple on Debian:
+`sudo apt-get install python3-tk`

 # Running
 Here are some remarks on running the code